9 Reasons to Live and Learn in the Greater Baltimore Area

 1. The BLocal Initiative

 A group of Baltimore organizations have committed to helping the Greater Baltimore area flourish, and that is good news for budding professionals like you who want to start their careers here.
-Twenty-five businesses have come together to create new initiatives—and develop existing ones—in order to promote investing, building, hiring, and buying locally.
+Twenty-eight businesses have come together to create new initiatives—and develop existing ones—in order to promote investing, building, hiring, and buying locally.
+In 2019 alone, BLocal partners provided more than $74 million in funding to support businesses that are local, disadvantaged, and women- or minority-owned.2

 Baltimore organizations are taking a collective approach to make sweeping changes that are intended to fuel the city's economy and create more job opportunities for Baltimoreans.
 That's why now might be a great time to attend a Baltimore college so that you can prepare to take advantage of the possibilities.